-Chronic malnutrition is twice as high in rural areas as it is in cities and reaches up to 27.2% among children aged 6 to 9 years.
-Maternal mortality in 2008 was estimated at 100 deaths per 100,000 births.
-Maternal mortality mainly affects poor women with a low level of education and limited access to quality health services.
+Chronic malnutrition is twice as high in rural areas as in cities, and reaches as much as 27.2% among children aged 6 to 9.
+Maternal mortality in 2008 was estimated at 100 deaths per 100,000 births, mainly affecting poor women with little education and limited access to quality health services.

 In January 2017 we completed all our activities in Nicaragua.

-Our activities included the distribution of material aid, traumatological operations, psychosocial assistance to people in camps and HIV/AIDS patients.
-We built and equipped hospitals focused on mother and child health.
+Our activities included distribution of material aid, trauma surgery, and psychosocial assistance to people in camps and HIV/AIDS patients.
+We built and equipped hospitals focused on mother-and-child health.

-- Introduction of the PMTCT program to minimize mother-to-child transmission of HIV in remote communities in the Sutiava region.
+Introduction of PMTCT program to minimize mother-to-child transmission of HIV in remote communities in the Sutiava region.

-- Distribution of nutritional therapeutic food to hundreds of malnourished children and treatment of 112 children with acute malnutrition.
+Distribution of nutritional therapeutic food to hundreds of malnourished children, and treatment of 112 children with extreme malnutrition.

-- Education on domestic and sexual violence, child psychiatric problems and behavioral disorders.
+Education on domestic and sexual violence, child psychological problems, and behavioural disorders.

 Reducing the number of juvenile pregnant girls in the Sutiava area to less than 2%.